mfitz/clocktwerk/README.md

 Clocktwerk starts again from the first line, thus it will never run out of tweets.

-Clocktwerk persists the index into tweets.txt.
+Clocktwerk persists the index into `tweets.txt`.
 Hence, when you start the application, tweeting continues from the location previously reached, rather than starting again from the beginning of the file.